How to optimize Your Word Press DataBase?

 With this, you’ll get all of your website’s tables then you can handle each table separately or together.

+a, experts will handle all these complicated tasks leaving you free of worry.
 When it comes to us, we prefer checking all our tables (tools like PhpMyAdmin have the in-built option to review all tables).
 All you’ve to do is to select them to optimize and ta-da!
 You’ve optimized your website!

 Hacks to Remove Irrelevant Data